choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 **Preperation**

 - First, purge the old buffer that was in the Mettler Toledo Quantos lines out of the liquid dosing head with the ITC Assay Buffer (that was not used in the dialysis) several times.
 Once cleaned, you can hook up the dialysate to the Quantos.
-- In addition, Fill a Quantos dosing head (ideally a 2 mL) with ligand powder.
+- In addition, Fill a Quantos dosing head (ideally a 2 mL size head) with ligand powder.
+  - **At a balance:** tare an empty dosing head
+  - **In Z1739 fume hood:** Lay down a "lab bench pad" (to catch accidentally spilled compound) and open the dosing head.
+Then, carefully open the compound vial, and transfer the contents to the dosing head (use a small spatula to transfer the contents).
+Close the dosing head securely.
+    - Pick up the corners of the lab bench pad and carefully carry back/dispose in the biohazard waste.
+  - **Go back to the balance:** Place the now filled dosing head on the previously-tared balance and record the mass of the compound contained within the dosing head.
+    - Place the dosing head into the dosing head receptacle in the Quantos (making sure it is properly seated on the carrier).
+Run the **"Write Head" method** to label the dosing head.
+(More information can be found on this method within the [Mettler Toledo Quantos SOP](https://github.com/choderalab/wetlab-protocols/tree/EAG_SOP-Updates/Standardized_SOP/Wet_Lab_Automation))

 **Create Ligand Stock Solution**